Team Penske: American Le Mans Series

 In 2007, Penske Motorsports fielded two LMP2 Porsche RS Spyder Evo in the American Le Mans Series.
 Penske Motorsports for the 2nd year in a row did not compete in 2007 24 Hours of Le Mans in June.
 Penske's two cars combined for eleven class victories and eight overall victories during the twelve race season.
-Penske won the LMP2 team championship, and team drivers Romain Dumas and Timo Bernhard finished tied for first in the LMP2 driver's championship, while Sascha Maassen and Ryan Briscoe tied for third place.
+Penske won the LMP2 team championship, and team drivers Romain Dumas and Timo Bernhard finished tied for first in the LMP2 drivers' championship, while Sascha Maassen and Ryan Briscoe tied for third place.